section-engineering-education/engineering-education/content/articles/creating-a-modal-dialog-with-tailwind-css/index.md

 We have added classes to the `div` tag to make an overlay effect that will appear when the Open Modal button is clicked:

-- `fixed` will make the overlay effect stay in place when it appears.
+- `fixed` makes the overlay effect stay in place when it appears.
 - `hidden` hides the effect by default.
-- `inset-0` this makes the overlay effect fill the entire screen
+- `inset-0` makes the overlay effect fill the entire screen
-- `h-full` and `w-full` will set the height and width to 100% of its container.
+- `h-full` and `w-full` sets the height and width to 100% of its container.
-- `bg-opacity-50` the background will be 50% transparent.
+- `bg-opacity-50` changes the background opacity to 50%.
-- `overflow-y-auto` this is to add scroll bars on the y-axis if the content overflows the bounds.
+- `overflow-y-auto` adds a scroll bar on the y-axis if the content overflows the bounds.

- We have also added a unique identifier (ID), `my-modal` to the modal.
+ We added a unique identifier (ID), `my-modal` to the modal.
 Its purpose is to identify the element when scripting.

  ### Creating the modal dialog